umgbhalla/starred/README.md

 - [Team-xManager/xManager](https://github.com/Team-xManager/xManager) - Ad-Free, New Features & Freedom
 - [bob-fornal/work-notes](https://github.com/bob-fornal/work-notes) - General Work Notes.
 These are often paper-notes, converted ...
 I have a lot of paper.
 - [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - A modification for the Discord Android App
-- [kunal-kushwaha/DSA-Bootcamp-Java](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) - This repository consists of the code samples, assignments, and notes for the Java Data Structures & Algorithms bootcamp of Community Classroom.
+- [kunal-kushwaha/DSA-Bootcamp-Java](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) - This repository consists of the code samples, assignments, and notes for the Java Data Structures & Algorithms + interview preparation bootcamp of WeMakeDevs.
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.